I spent many years of my young life looking for Tinkerbell, and other

-Then I actually saw one.
-To see the whole story, it’s in my Homeless Fae post.
+To read the story, it’s in my Homeless Fae post.

 After you’ve seen one, it kinda gets your attention.
 So I started looking for them, and of course, never saw them.
 Then on Thanksgiving Day 2009, on a last-minute dash to the grocery store for a single item, I saw another one, remarkably different from the first.
 I was driving 40 miles per hour, which made it impossible to stop and investigate on a two lane road.
 But the memory of his shape and size and color is etched in my brain.
 Every time I drive past that grove of eucalyptus trees, I slow down and hope to see him again.

-At some point, it became clear that the evidence of fairy activity around my home (my dining room, actually) was all about one thing: they wanted a house of their own.
+At some point, I learned to sense their presence.
+And it became clear that the evidence of fairy activity around my home (my dining room, actually) was all about one thing: they wanted a house of their own.
 I tried making one from a large gourd, but it was pretty clear they wouldn’t live in it.
 (They didn’t mind the house, but didn’t like it’s location–about eye level with the dog.)
-So they led me to John Crawford, a master fairy house builder.
+So they led me to a master fairy house builder.
 It was 3am on a work night.
 I couldn’t sleep.
 So I got up, sat down in front of the computer and Googled “fairy houses”.
 There was John Crawford’s Fairy Woodland.